 JACKSON -- A voters' rights group seeking the release of voter-registration data is dropping its lawsuit in Mississippi's northern federal court district in order to refile it in the southern district.

-Texas-based True the Vote, along with 13 Mississippi residents who are also plaintiffs in the lawsuit, moved to withdraw the original lawsuit Tuesday.
+Texas-based True the Vote, along with 13 Mississippi residents who are also plaintiffs in the lawsuit, moved to withdraw the lawsuit Tuesday.

-Mills wrote that crossover voting, though it may violate state law, doesn't appear to break federal law.
-He also questioned whether the plaintiffs were suing the right people for voting records, indicating that they may need to sue counties, not the state or the state Republican Party.
+Mills wrote crossover voting, though it may violate state law, doesn't appear to break federal law.
+He also questioned whether the plaintiffs were suing the right people for voting records, indicating they may need to sue counties, not the state or the state Republican Party.

 Hosemann reiterated Tuesday his desire to be dismissed or excluded from any lawsuit.